Kritshekhar/CSE330-OS/README.md

 ## Note:
 - Please do not make any changes in provided test code to pass the test cases.
 - You can use print statements in case you want to debug and understand the logic of the test code.
-- Please get in touch with your assigned TA's if your find any bug in the test code.
+- Please get in touch with the TAs if your find any bug in the test code.